Tuesday, October 28, 2025

 11. Wear the Brown Scapular.
 (Three conditions: practice chastity, wear the scapular, daily recite the Rosary) The scapular has two promises.
 First, “Whoever dies wearing this scapular shall not suffer eternal fire”. “and the Sabbatine privilege, “I, the Mother of Grace, shall descend on the Saturday after their death, and whomsoever, I shall find in Purgatory, I shall free.”

-And what can we do to help the poor souls of purgatory to gain heaven?
+What can we do to help the poor souls of purgatory to gain heaven?

-May perpetual light shine upon them-- and may the souls of all the faithful departed through the mercy of God, rest in peace!
+With the help of the Blessed Virgin Mary, today and throughout the month of November dedicated to the poor souls of purgatory, May perpetual light shine upon them-- and may the souls of all the faithful departed through the mercy of God, rest in peace!

 No comments: